youngsm/chroma-lite/doc/source/surface.rst

 ``SURFACE_WLS``
 ---------------

 A model of wavelength-shifting surfaces.
 Surfaces may absorb and reflect (these probabilities should sum to 1).
 Reflection is diffuse.
 If a photon is absorbed, it may be reemitted with a probability given in ``float *reemit`` (normalized to 1).
-The reemission spectrum CDF is defined in ``float* reemission_wavelength`` (x) and ``float* reemission_cdf`` (y), both of length ``reemission_n``.
+The reemission spectrum CDF is defined in ``float* reemission_cdf``.
 The CDF must start at 0 and end at 1.
 This model does not enforce conservation of energy, and cannot reemit multiple photons!

 Parameters::

     float *absorb
     float *reflect
     float *reemit
-    float *reemission_wavelength
     float *reemission_cdf
     unsigned int n
-    unsigned int reemission_n
     float step
     float wavelength0